Scientists Capture First Birth Of A Planet

 But the research team hasn't given the new planet a nickname — yet.

-Scientists have theorized that planets form and grow in protoplanetary disks — collections of gas and dust surrounding a young stars.
+Scientists have theorized that planets form and grow in protoplanetary disks — collections of gas and dust surrounding a young star.
 This photo captured that process for the first time.

-"Now we have proof that planetary objects [carve] a gap in the disk," Müller explains.
+"Now we have proof that planetary objects [carve] a gap in the disk," Muller explains.
 "This is a very lucky case."

 And the new planet was circling the star, albeit slowly.
 PDS 70 b makes a full orbit once about every 120 Earth years.